charcl1/customer-segmentation/README.md

 **Model Building** – Used an elbow plot to determine the optimal number of customer segments and applied K-Means clustering to group customers

-**Segment Analysi** – Explored characteristics of each group to understand usage behavior
+**Segment Analysis** – Explored characteristics of each group to understand usage behavior

 **Channel Effectiveness** – Evaluated which communication channels (mail, email, or text) are most effective for each segment